Insurance in the age of drones - The hacker

 Article information and share options

+Drones have the potential to do great good in society.
+Equally, in the wrong hands, they have significant potential to cause harm.
 Drones have already been used in illegal surveillance, both at an individual and an industrial level.
 They can be used in smuggling, and there have already been several cases to drugs being shipped into jails.
 They can be used in direct physical attacks, they can be used to intercept wireless signals and hack.
 There is a burgeoning industry developing in physically stopping rogue drones, from using birds of prey to flying nets.

 Any networked machine can be hacked, given sufficient time and resources.
 What makes drones different is the level of interfaces they require to allow them to navigate.
 Drones need sensors to know where they are, which direction they should be going in, and avoiding collisions.
 These include GPS, a barometer, sonar, accelerometer, LIDAR and a camera.
 They need communications to receive instructions from an active controller, from beacons or from other devices.
 Among these are blue tooth, wifi, infrared, radio control, video and telemetry.
 This constant interaction between drones and their environment provides many potential planes of attack for the would-be hacker.
 Some of these include: